The Warwick PATHWAY Programme

 About

 The under-representation of Black academics, particularly at senior levels, is a pressing issue both in UK higher education and at Warwick.
-To help tackle this, we have established the Warwick PATHWAY Programme - a positive action programme which supports aspiring Black researchers to progress their careers.
+The Warwick PATHWAY Programme is a positive action which supports aspiring Black researchers to explore and lay the foundations for a career in research.

-The programme provides funding at different research career stages - from undergraduate to postdoctoral researcher - alongside opportunities to participate in networking and career information events.
+The programme provides funding at the early stages of developing a research career - from undergraduate to postdoctoral researcher - alongside opportunities to participate in networking and career information events.

-The Warwick PATHWAY programme presents a clear vision of a research career trajectory and creates a community of aspiring Black researchers at Warwick across all faculties.
+The Warwick PATHWAY programme creates a community of aspiring Black researchers at Warwick across all faculties.

 What does the Warwick PATHWAY Programme involve?